-If you've forgotten your password, click the Forgot Password link.
+If you've forgotten your password, click the Forgot Password link shown after you enter your email address.
 Enter the email address that you use to log in to your Duo administrator account and click Submit.
 Check your email for your password reset link.

 The Admin Panel dashboard gives you a snapshot of your organization's activity.

-The total endpoints summary information on the dashboard indicates how many of your endpoints have outdated operating systems, browsers, or plugins.
-Click the "out of date" link to view more detailed information on the Device Insight page.
+The endpoints summary information on the dashboard indicates how many of your endpoints have outdated operating systems and shows how that number has changed over the last week.
+Click the "Out of Date OS" or "Total Endpoints" link to view more detailed information on the Device Insight page.

 Along the far right side of the Admin Panel dashboard is our "What's New?" feed, where we'll call your attention to new features and enhancements to the Duo service.